Hamburg Noir

 He shook his head again, but she could tell he was thinking about it.

-Of course, her handler wouldn’t approve, but she was following her own motto: My character is my cover.
-She grinned at the thought.
+Of course, her handler wouldn’t approve.
+Then again, he didn’t know her motto: My character is my cover.
+She grinned.

 “Something funny?” the pale guy said.
 “You got a joke you want to share with us?”